Hungary

-The Government in Hungary
+The Government and Political System in Hungary

 The President of the Republic, elected by the National Assembly every 5 years, has a largely ceremonial role, but powers also include appointing the prime minister.
 The prime minister selects cabinet ministers and has the exclusive right to dismiss them.
 Each cabinet nominee appears before one or more parliamentary committees in consultative open hearings and must be formally approved by the president.